 Hooray for Hat! by Brian Won

 There’s a pervasive dark cloud of grumpiness among the animal friends, until they start gifting hats to one another.
-Also check out follow-ups Hooray for Books! and Hooray for Today!
+(Also check out follow-ups Hooray for Books! and Hooray for Today!)

 Buy it: Hooray for Hat!

-Buy it: Knight Owl
+Buy it: Bhangra Boogie

-Buy it: Lion on the Inside
+Buy it: How Sweet the Sound

-The Magician’s Secret by Zachary Hyman and Joe Bluhm
+The Magician’s Secret by Zachary Hyman

 Sleepovers at Grandpa’s are a highlight of many kids’ summers.
 When your grandfather is a retired magician with a magic story chest in his attic, though?
 Well, that’s a guaranteed adventure.